dolphin-acoustics-vip/database-management-system/README.md

     app.run()
 ```

-When placing the application into a live environment (such as production), the parameter of `create_app` must be changed to `config.ProductionConfig`.
-This will automatically configure the program as required.
->**Note**: the database connection requirements above must be followed whether in `DevelopmentConfig` or `ProductionConfig`

-### Other setup instructions
+Each configuration required different global environment variables to be set to ensure an operational database connection.

+#### Configuring the Development Database

+Set the following global environment variables:
+- `DEV_STADOLPHINACOUSTICS_HOST` to set the host of the database (usually `localhost` for development environment)
+- `DEV_STADOLPHINACOUSTICS_USER` to set the user of the database (usually `root` for development environment)
+- `DEV_STADOLPHINACOUSTICS_PASSWORD` to set the password of the database
+- `DEV_STADOLPHINACOUSTICS_DATABASE` to set the name of the database

+#### Configuring the Testing Database

+Set the following global environment variables:
+- `TESTING_STADOLPHINACOUSTICS_HOST` to set the host of the database (usually `localhost` for the test environment)
+- `TESTING_STADOLPHINACOUSTICS_USER` to set the user of the database (usually `root` for the test environment)
+- `TESTING_STADOLPHINACOUSTICS_PASSWORD` to set the password of the database
+- `TESTING_STADOLPHINACOUSTICS_DATABASE` to set the name of the database

+#### Configuring the Production Database

+Set the following global environment variables:
+- `PROD_STADOLPHINACOUSTICS_HOST` to set the host of the database
+- `PROD_STADOLPHINACOUSTICS_USER` to set the user of the database
+- `PROD_STADOLPHINACOUSTICS_PASSWORD` to set the password of the database
+- `PROD_STADOLPHINACOUSTICS_DATABASE` to set the name of the database

+### Creating and Linking the Filespace
+The File Space is simply a designated path on the server system.
+To set this folder, insert the relative or absolute path into [file_space_path.txt](file_space_path.txt) in the program root.

+Note that by default the path in [file_space_path.txt](file_space_path.txt) is relative, however should you enter an absolute path (for example one beginning with `C:`), this will automatically be recognised.

+No folders or files need to be inserted in the Filespace.
+However the Filespace folder itself must exist in the system before operating the Web App.

+### Starting the Web App

-To start the server, run [app.py](app.py) from within the Python virtual environment from the root directory.
+To start the Web App on the server, activate the [Virtual Environment](#creating-a-virtual-development-environment) and run [main.py](main.py) from the root directory.
+No parameters are required.
+If all steps prior were completed satisfactorily the Flask application will run successfully.

+>Note: if the Flask start-up message includes `Debug mode: on`, this likely means the program is being run in development or testing configuration.

-# The Web App
+## Maintaining and Operating the Web App
 The Web App brings together the Meta Base and the File Space into a single user interface.
 The Web App utilises the Flask library.

 The following folders exist in the Web App's root directory (note that a *module* refers to a compartamentalised section of code pertaining to a specific functionality such as encounter, recording or selection):
-- [resources](resources) contains additional files required in the Web App such as images.
+- [resources](resources) contains additional files required in the Web App such as images
-- [routes](routes) contains all the Flask route blueprints for separate modules.
+- [routes](routes) contains all the Flask route blueprints for separate modules
-- [static](static) contains all CSS scripts and Javascript code used in the user interface.
+- [static](static) contains all CSS scripts and Javascript code used in the user interface
-- [templates](templates) contains all HTML scripts used in the user interface.
+- [templates](templates) contains all HTML scripts used in the user interface
-- [db.py](db.py) handles database connection and the loading of external files such as [file_space_path.txt](file_space_path.txt).
-- [app.py](app.py) is the mainline which calls `db.py` and loads all `routes`.
+- [logs](logs) contains all logging files automatically generated

 The following files exist outside the aforementioned folders:
-- `app.py` runs the web app.
+- [main.py](main.py) runs the Web App
+- [config.py](config.py) sets Flask environment variables for a development, testing or production environment
-- `db.py` initialises the database and calls `models.py` to setup the ORM structure.
+- [database_handler.py](database_handler.py) initialises the database and SQLAlchemy ORM model provides APIs for custom database interaction
-- `models.py` contains all classes representing the tables in the database.
+- [models.py](models.py) contains all SQLAlchemy ORM database classes
-- `shared_functions.py` contains some methods such as those required to parse dates and create more complex SQL queries beyond the SQLAlchemy ORM model.
-- `logger.py` handles the setup of a logger.
+- [logger.py](models.py) handles the setup of a logger
-- `exception_handler.py` defines custom exceptions and contains methods called when exceptions are found in other parts of the program.
+- [exception_handler.py](exception_handler.py) defines custom exceptions and contains methods to handle them
-- `contour_statistics.py` does all contour stats calculations.
+- [contour_statistics.py](contour_statistics.py) completes all contour stats calculations
-- `maintenance.py` is another flask app that can be called whenever the main application needs to be taken down for maintenance.
+- [maintenance.py](maintenance.py) is another flask app that can be called whenever the main application needs to be taken down for maintenance
+- [test.py](test.py) contains automated tests for the Web App

-## Templates and static files
+## Templates and Static Files
-Templates are pre-designed layouts that arrange content on a webpage, usually written in HTML.
+Templates are layouts that arrange content on a webpage, usually written in HTML.
 Found in the `templates` folder, templates are structured into modular sub-categories for set functions.

-The template [templates/partials/header.html]() defines a reusable header at the top of each page.
+The template [templates/partials](/templates/partials/) folder has a number of modular templates which are used multiple times in other HTML code.

-Styling (or CSS) and Javascript files are stored in the `static` folder.
-These files are referenced in each of the templates through a resource route specified in [app.py](app.py).
+Styling (or CSS) and Javascript files are stored in the [static/css](/static/css) and [static/js](/static/js/) folders respectively.
+The files in these folders are loaded in templates by the [header.html](/templates/partials/header.html) module which is shown on each page.

 ## Routes
 Routes are a server-side URL schema which describe interfaces through which a client can interact with a web app.
-Routes follow a Hypertext Transfer Protocol (HTTP) through which requests such as `GET` and `POST` can be made.
-Any request sent to the server that matches a defined URL schema is handed to the associated method defined in [routes]().
+Routes follow a Hypertext Transfer Protocol (HTTP) through which requests such as `GET`, `POST` and `DELETE` can be made.

+Any request sent to the server that matches a defined URL schema is handed to the associated method defined in [routes](/routes/).
+All routes are brought together in [main.py](main.py).
-> The majority of routes exist in the folder [routes](), however the mainline [app.py]() also contains some basic routes such as `/home` and `/`, where the latter redirects to the prior.

-### Requests
-HTTP has a large number of possible request types.
-For simplicity, the Web App uses:
-- `GET` to load templates and/or send information to the client;
-- `POST` to send information from the client to the server, usually to complete a CRUD operation in the Meta Base.
+Routes are intuitively modularised by function (a general rule of thumb is that a particular section of the user interface will interact with routes from just a single module).

+> For example: viewing, adding, updating and removing recordings is done through routes in [routes_recording.py](/routes/routes_recording.py).

-### Object relational mapping
+### Object Relational Mapping
 When interacting with the Meta Base, an object relational mapping (ORM) is implemented.
 This allows all the database relations to be lazily and effortlessly loaded in a familiar object-oriented structure in Python.

 The classes for each relation are written in [models.py](models.py) using the [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/).
 This library offers seamless integration with the Flask library, that used to create the Web App.
 The structure of each model closely matches the Meta Base schema.

-Additional methods also exist within each ORM class as to provide APIs for the program to interact with the database, such as:
+### Version History

+In the database creation script, you will notice a command used on all but the file and user tables: `WITH VERSION HISTORY`.
+This is a feature of MariaDB meaning a snapshot of the database can be viewed at any point in time since its creation.

+This requires complex queries that cannot be completed in the SQLAlchemy ORM model.
+Therefore, [database_handler.py](database_handler.py) contains methods used throughout the program to query the database in a snapshot state.
+This is called Archive Mode and is implemented through storing `snapshot_date` in the session cookies (more can be read on Archive Mode in the GitHub Wiki).

 ### Session handling
 As data must be synchronised between the File Space and Meta Base, atomicity is crucial.
 An atomic database transaction is one where either all required operations occur or none at all.